devaansh100/CLIPTrans/README.md

 [[Project page]](https://devaansh100.github.io/projects/cliptrans/) [[arxiv]](https://arxiv.org/abs/2308.15226)

 ![Training Pipeline GIF](media/training.gif)
 Official implementation for the paper "CLIPTrans: Transferring Visual Knowledge with Pre-trained Models for Multimodal Machine Translation", published at ICCV'23.
 The aim of the paper is to leverage existing pre-trained models(multilingual mBART and multimodal M-CLIP) for multimodal machine translation.
-More generally, it proposes a framework(pictured below) for multilingual generative tasks using multimodal data.
+More generally, it proposes a framework(pictured above) for multilingual generative tasks using multimodal data.

 # Setup